microsoft/devicescript/website/docs/developer/getting-started/index.md

 Click on the chip to start flasing the DeviceScript bytecode to your Raspberry Pico.
 It will automatically reflash when it detects changes.

+## Part 3: Using the command line

+That's it for this guide.
+In the next getting started, we'll show how to build this example using the command line tool in VS Code.